suleymanarslan/notebook/parenthood.md

 Our baby is one week old by now.
 Here is what I learnt so far;

 * Infants can detect light but can not "see" first 2 weeks.
 They'll be able to make eye contact and focus on objects by the end of month.
-* They need sun bathing every day at least for 30 minutes.
+* They need sun bathing every day at least for 30 minutes between 6am until 9am.
 * Swaddling is not beneficial according to the experts.
 * They need milk every 2 hours and they'll cry until you feed them.
 * When baby is crying and you want to make him/her feel comfortable, try [burping](https://www.babycentre.co.uk/a1051322/how-to-burp-your-baby).